cue-lang/cuelang.org/hugo/content/en/docs/tour/expressions/conditional/index.md

 ---
 title: "Conditional Fields"
-weight: 60
+weight: 40
 ---

-Field comprehensions can also be used to add a single field conditionally.
+Field comprehensions can be used to add a single field conditionally.

 Converting the resulting configuration to JSON results in an error